EDOC Annual Report:

 For the on-line Annual Report tool, you are requested to fill in 3 sections with:

-- your basic information;
+• your basic information;

-- your research progress: you will complete this section and then discuss it with your thesis director (and co-director if applicable) during the annual report meeting;
+• your research progress: you will complete this section and then discuss it with your thesis director (and co-director if applicable) during the annual report meeting;

-Please note that the content you fill in is not confidential and will be available to all parties at the time of the annual report meeting and once the process is completed.
+Please note that the content you fill in is not confidential and will be revealed to all parties after the independent self-assessment and once the process is completed.

-You will then also discuss this report with your mentor in a confidential face-to-face meeting.
+You will also discuss this report with your mentor in a confidential face-to-face meeting.
 You are responsible to organize this meeting.

 Please note that the information is not stored in the online tool.